When does The Great British Bake Off 2019 start? Who are the contestants? Is there a trailer?

 When is The Great British Bake Off back on TV?

-The Great British Bake Off is expected to return to Channel 4 in August 2019.
+The Great British Bake Off will return to Channel 4 on Tuesday 27th August at 8pm.

 Judging by previous years, the competition is likely to run for ten weeks until October.